 This course Explain why the ability to perform digital processing of radiographic images is a Significant advantage.
 It Cover the basic theory and algorithms that are widely used in digital Image processing and Expose students to current technologies and issues that are specific to image processing systems.
-It gives to students the fundamentals of digital image processing, covering some topics from the following list: inverse problems in imaging; imageenhan cement; edge detection; feature extraction; and geometric diffusion.
+It gives to students the fundamentals of digital image processing, covering some topics from the following list: inverse problems in imaging; image enhancement; edge detection; feature extraction; and geometric diffusion.
 Describe the general relationship between image contrast and pixel values.
 It introduces the Virtual Reality and Augmented Reality practices.

-- Explore the different aspect of Image processing and its applications - Implement the designed model of Image Digitization, Image Enhancement, Image Restoration, Image Compression, and Image Segmentation etc. - Design and implementation of process of Image Transformations - implementation of algorithms of Object detection - Explore the different concepts on Virtual Reality and Augmented Reality
+- Explore the different aspect of Image processing and its applications - > Implement the designed model of Image Digitization, Image Enhancement, Image Restoration, Image Compression, and Image Segmentation etc. - > Design and implementation of process of Image Transformations - > implementation of algorithms of Object detection - Explore the different concepts on Virtual Reality and Augmented Reality

-120 Hours - (Theory: 48 hrs + Practical/Tutorial: 72 hrs)
+120 Hours - (Theory: 45 hrs + Practical/Tutorial: 75hrs)

-Module Unit Duration (Theory) in Hours Duration (Practical/ Tutorial) in Hours Learning Objectives 1.
-Introduction 4 6 After completion of this unit, the Learner will be able to uunderstand the basics concept of Image processing and its applications 2.
-Image Digitization 6 9 Familiarize with the Image Digitization process.
+Мо odule Unit Duration (Theory) in Hours Duration (Practical/ Tutorial) in Hours Learning Objectives 1.
+Introduction 4 6 After completion of this unit, the Learner will be able to uunderstand the basics concept of Image processing and its applications Image Digitization 6 9 Familiarize with the Image Digitization process.
+Image Enhancement 4 6 Implement the process of Image enhancement techniques